-- 1. Browse to https://gitlab.com. - 2.
-Log in with your credentials.
+1. Browse to https://gitlab.com.

+- 2. Log in with your credentials.
 You should end up on your Projects page. - 3.
 Click New project then Create blank project - 4.
-Name your project "ws2023-02".
+Name your project "ws2023-07".
 Leave Visibility Level at Private.
 Click Create project.
 You should end up at your project's main page. - 5.
-At left, choose Settings (the gear icon) \rightarrow General, then Visibility, project features, permissions.
-Enable Container registry, then click Save changes. - 6.
-At left, choose Packages & Registries (the box icon) → Container registry.
+At left, choose Settings (the gear icon) → General, then Visibility, project features, permissions.
+Enable Container registry, then click Save changes.
+(Note this may already be enabled) - 6.
+At left, choose Deploy → Container registry.
 You should see the message "There are no container images stored for this project".